layrjs/layr/website/frontend/public/docs/v2/reference/storable-3UMrfeCfFVaVttjxtmCvVy.immutable.md

 await movie.save();
 ```

-See the ["Storing Data"](https://layrjs.com/docs/v2/introduction/data-storage) guide for a comprehensive example using the `Storable()` mixin.
+See the ["Storing Data"](https://layrjs.com/docs/v2/introduction/storing-data) tutorial for a comprehensive example using the `Storable()` mixin.

 ### StorableComponent <badge type="primary">class</badge> {#storable-component-class}